-Thomas D. Kmetz is president of Johns Hopkins All Children’s Hospital, leading the organization during a time of transition and renewed commitment to patient safety, quality and transparency.
-Kmetz is focused on engaging employees, medical staff and the community to deliver a shared mission of excellence in pediatric care.
+Thomas D. Kmetz joined Johns Hopkins All Children’s Hospital as president during a time of transition and brought a renewed commitment to patient safety, quality and transparency.
+Kmetz emphasizes engaging employees, medical staff and the community to deliver a shared mission of excellence in pediatric care.

 Kmetz has a long and distinguished career that includes nearly 20 years with Norton Healthcare, a leading hospital system in Louisville, Kentucky.
 He most recently served as the division president of Women’s and Children’s Services at Norton Healthcare, where he also served as president of Norton Children’s Hospital.
 During his tenure, Kmetz led the remaking of Norton Suburban Hospital into Women’s and Children’s Hospital.
 Under his leadership, the new hospital added pediatric, neonatology, pediatric surgery and maternal and fetal medicine services, including a 40-bed NICU, pediatric medical/surgical beds, a pediatric emergency center and operative suites.

 Kmetz has and continues to participate in many professional memberships and community activities.
-He is a past member of the Executive Committee of the Board of Trustees at the national Children’s Hospital Association, past Chair of the Kentucky Hospital Association Board of Trustees, past member of the Board of Directors for the Child Health Patient Safety Organization, serves on the Development Council of the Archdiocese of Louisville, member of the Board for Catholic Charities, and member of the Board of Directors of the YMCA of Louisville.
+Previously, he was a member of the Executive Committee of the Board of Trustees at the national Children’s Hospital Association, Chair of the Kentucky Hospital Association Board of Trustees, member of the Board of Directors for the Child Health Patient Safety Organization, served on the Development Council of the Archdiocese of Louisville, member of the Board for Catholic Charities, and member of the Board of Directors of the YMCA of Louisville.
 He was a founding Board member and past President of the Board of the Ronald McDonald House of Chapel Hill.

 Kmetz serves as a preceptor to graduate students from the University of Kentucky and University of Minnesota programs in hospital administration and a mentor to adolescent children who have a parent that is incarcerated.
 Additionally, he is a Fellow in the American College of Healthcare Executives.